linda-seiter/CMSC115_2258/unit2_lab/README.md

 }
 ```

-Run the Junit `InchesToFeetTest` class, which tests the program with input value
+Run the JUnit `InchesToFeetTest` class, which tests the program with input value
 of 3, 12, 18, and 24.
 While the program produces the correct output when the
 input is 12 or 24 inches, it fails for input values of 3 and 18.